-Since Cabo San Lucas and San Jose del Cabos are situated at the tip of the Baja Peninsula, it can feel like you aren’t in Mexico.
-The locals are welcoming and the two towns are mostly safe, but theft/pickpocketing is the crime to be most aware of.
+Since Cabo San Lucas and San Jose del Cabos are situated at the tip of the Baja Peninsula.
+The locals are welcoming and the two towns are mostly safe, but theft and pickpocketing are the crimes to be most aware of.
 Always keep your belongings secure, even if you taking time out to grab a bite to eat.
-Only take what you need with you for the day and be aware of your surroundings.
+Only take what you need with you for the day and be aware of your surroundings – just like you would anywhere else in Mexico.

 Marijuana also known as “brick weed” or “Mexican brown” is on offer everywhere, but don't be tempted.
 Even though drugs have been decriminalized in Mexico, anything which occurs as a consequence of drug taking such as injury or property loss is not covered by travel insurance, so it’s best to avoid it at all costs.